lwj1994/dataforge/annotation/README.md

 }
 ```

-This package provides the annotations used by `data_class_gen` to generate data classes with JSON serialization methods.
+This package provides the annotations used by `dataforge` to forge data classes with JSON serialization methods.

 ## Installation